-With ample upkeep, your air conditioner will deliver worry-free performance for a long time.
-But, similar to any other machine in your house, it will eventually need to be updated.
-Knowing when to replace it is essential to skip pricey repairs, higher energy bills and interrupted comfort.
+With ample upkeep, your air conditioner will deliver worry-free cooling for years.
+But, like any other appliance in your residence, it will at some point need to be replaced.
+Knowing when to install a new one is key to skip pricey repairs, costly energy bills and interruptions to your comfort.

-When it includes being cool and your house’s energy efficiency, our County Line Mechanical LLC specialists have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our County Line Mechanical LLC specialists have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner requires replacement.
+Here are a few points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says most air conditioners work for 15–20 years.
+In most instances, the Department of Energy says many air conditioners last for 15–20 years.
 If yours is 15 years old, it’s well past the midpoint.
-It’s smart to start preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a replacement.
+It’s smart to start preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a new one.

 Dependability

-How reliable is your air conditioner?
-Does it cool well, even on the toastiest days?
-Or is it routinely malfunctioning?
-When your air conditioner starts becoming less dependable it’s time to initiate thinking about getting an updated one.
+How dependable is your air conditioner?
+Does it cool dependably, even on the warmest days?
+Or is it frequently malfunctioning?
+When your air conditioner starts becoming less trustworthy it’s time to begin preparing to get an updated one.

 Repair Bills

-Over your air conditioner’s life cycle, it’s anticipated for it to need a handful of little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s life span, it’s expected for it to need several minor repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just replace it.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which ranks how efficiently it uses electricity to make cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal mandates.
-However, your air conditioner becomes inefficient as it ages.
+Every air conditioner comes with a SEER rating, which ranks how efficiently it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER to meet federal rules.
+However, your air conditioner loses efficiency as it wears out.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often costlier but could pay for themselves over the years through more energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are usually costlier but might pay for themselves over their life span through improved energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

 Are you cool when your air conditioner is working?
-Or are you often dialing down the temperature to keep cool?
-An old air conditioner might have problems keeping your residence comfy due to decreased efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of cooling at full speed constantly, these air conditioners run at multiple speeds to adjust your comfort.
+Or are you continuously dialing down the temperature to remain cool?
+An aging air conditioner may have problems keeping your residence comfy as a result of decreased efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of cooling at full speed constantly, these air conditioners work at multiple speeds to adapt your comfort.

 Noise

-Your air conditioner should give cooling you can feel, not hear.
-If noise is bothering you, ask us about installing a variable-speed air conditioner.
-Many of these air conditioners cool at a sound level that’s like a regular conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is a concern, check with us about installing a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise method to maximize your energy efficiency, with not much effort necessary from you.
-And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
-Most of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or out and about and alter temperatures as necessary.
+Installing a smart thermostat is a smart way to maximize your energy efficiency, with very little effort needed from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temps as necessary.

 Refrigerant Type

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will show the refrigerant style.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will show the refrigerant kind.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be expensive.
-That’s since Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, solving the problem will be expensive.
+That’s since Freon is only available in decreased, recycled amounts.

 Our Professionals Make Air Conditioning Installation Hassle-Free

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
 And those savings can really accumulate over time.

-We are aware that air conditioner cost is your number one question.
-That’s why collaborating with County Line Mechanical LLC for air conditioning installation in Reinholds and surrounding areas is simple and affordable.
-Our technicians will help you select the right solution for your needs and then review all the possibilities.
+We are aware that air conditioner cost is your first question.
+That’s why working with County Line Mechanical LLC for air conditioning installation in Reinholds and surrounding areas is easy and affordable.
+Our pros will help you select the right solution for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.